Dark Neutrinos and a Three Portal Connection to the Standard Model: Conclusions

 \section{Conclusions}

 We have proposed a new model which invokes the existence of a hidden $U(1)^\prime$ symmetry confined to a new dark neutrino sector.
-The dark sector particles can communicate with the SM via portal couplings, which may be sizeable.
-The simultaneous presence of neutrino, vector kinetic and scalar mixing in a self-consistent framework allows for a rich phenomenology in present and future experiments, which can be very different from that of each individual portal.
-In particular, we identified novel signatures such as multi-lepton final states with missing energy, displaced vertices, rare leptonic decays and unique neutrino upscattering processes.
-We have also argued that existing bounds on heavy neutrinos and dark photons might be significantly weaker as new visible and invisible decay channels appear, opening up previously excluded parameter space.
-In addition, the model offers a new mechanism for neutrino mass generation and provides a possible connection to dark matter, where the annihilation into neutrinos is the dominant channel.
+Without restricting to the region where our model generates the correct neutrino masses, we explored a series of experimental signatures that may arise from the interplay of portal couplings.
+The simultaneous presence of neutrino, vector kinetic and scalar mixing in a self-consistent framework allows for a diverse phenomenology.
+In particular, signatures such as multi-lepton final states with missing energy, displaced vertices, rare leptonic decays, and unique final states in neutrino scattering processes are a hallmark of such non-minimal models.
+We have also argued that previously excluded parameter space for the minimal realisation of each portal coupling opens up due to faster and semi-visible decays in the dark sector.
+This also impacts peak searches in meson decays, often regarded as model-independent bounds.
+For heavy neutrinos that decay to light dark photons, we identify a unique signature at kaon experiments, wherein three charged-lepton final states can be used to search for this class of dark sectors, and in the case of a signal, reveal the heavy neutrino and dark photon masses.
+This search can be performed at NA62, where significant improvement over current bounds can be achieved.
+These searches are particularly relevant at low dilepton invariant masses $m_{ee}$, as they could further test the phenomenological model discussed in Refs.~\cite{Bertuzzo:2018itn,Arguelles:2018mtc}, where low-energy di-electrons produced in neutrino upscattering explain the energy distribution of the MiniBooNE excess.